Afaqi Khoja revolts: Wālī Khān (1857)

+Impact

 Compared with the invasions undertaken in 1826 and 1830, the raids of the 1850s lacked any formal state support on the part of Khoqand.
 In each case, the raids were carried out in an independent manner.
 After the raid of Husayn Īshān Khwāja and Wālī Khān in 1855, the Qing court formally investigated the invasion and concluded that the raid was not sponsored by Khoqand.
-As further proof of non-complicity on the part of Khoqand, the ruler of Khoqand, Khudàyàr Khàn, attempted to execute Wālī Khān in 1855 for massacring Muslins during the raid and ordered that surveillance be placed in the future on khoja leaders.
+As further proof of non-complicity on the part of Khoqand, the ruler of Khoqand, Khudàyàr Khàn, attempted to execute Wālī Khān in 1855 for massacring Muslims during the raid and ordered that surveillance be placed in the future on khoja leaders.

-The raids of the khojas in the 1850s ended time and again in failure ultimately because they were unable to create and lead a successful revolt with the support of the Muslim citizenry in both Khoqand and Altishahr.

-End of the holy war

-In the 1860s great changes occurred in China and Altishahr that eventually end the Āfāqī Khoja holy war.
+Dungan revolt

 As the decade of the 1860s opened, the Qing economy and military continued to be strained by two major internal revolutions, the Taiping Rebellion and the Nian Rebellion.
 Both of these revolutions had been on-going for nearly ten years and had forced the Qing to reduce their logistical support and military strength in Altishahr.

-Added to the instability in China, fighting between the Dungans and the Han Chinese broke out in the summer of 1862 in the central Chinese Province of Shensi.
+Added to the instability in China, fighting between the Dungans and the Han Chinese broke out in the summer of 1862 in the central Chinese Province of Shaanxi.
 The fighting grew and became known over time as the Dungan Revolt.
-As the Qing brought the Taiping army to Shensi to deal with the rebels, the authorities suggested that the Han organize formal militia units to protect themselves.
+As the Qing brought the Taiping army to Shaanxi to deal with the rebels, the authorities suggested that the Han organize formal militia units to protect themselves.
 Afraid that the Dungans would ally with the Taiping army against them, the Han militias began to slaughter the Dungans.

-The Dungan Revolt rapidly spread throughout Shensi and Kansu provinces.
+The Dungan Revolt rapidly spread throughout Shaanxi and Gansu provinces.
 The Qing were not able to get control of the situation in central China until 1864 after the arrival of To-lung-a as the imperial commissioner and military leader.
-By March 1864, To-lung-a had recaptured most of Shensi province forcing the Dungan militias west into Kansu.
+By March 1864, To-lung-a had recaptured most of Shaanxi province forcing the Dungan militias west into Gansu.

 As the Dungan Revolt took place, the Qing worried about the repercussions in Altishahr and ultimately they issued orders to disarm the Dungan soldiers in the Qing army and to execute suspicious individuals.
 Concerned about such actions and attempting to rally support, the Dungans fighting the Qing in the rebellion issued warnings of an impending Qing massacre of Muslims throughout China.

 Such warnings spread west to Altishahr and were responsible among other grievances for the start of a Muslim rebellion that began in June 1864 when a group of Dungans in the small town of Kucha set fire to a marketplace and began killing those whom they considered infidels.
 The violence escalated and others Muslims joined in the rebellion.
 The small Qing garrison attempted to stop the violence but was defeated.